 UK court lifts bar on evidence transfer over Islamic State "Beatles"

-The U.S. Department of Justice is seeking the extradition of Britons Alexanda Kotey and El Shafee Elsheikh, who are accused of the killing and torture of Western hostages in Syria.
+The U.S. Department of Justice is seeking to try Britons Alexanda Kotey and El Shafee Elsheikh, who are accused of the killing and torture of Western hostages in Syria.

 U.S. Attorney General William Barr said last week that U.S. prosecutors would not seek the death penalty against the men or carry out executions if they were imposed, an issue which had been a stumbling block for Britain handing over captured militants.

-In March, Britain's Supreme Court had ruled that data protection laws meant Britain could not provide material to the United States or other foreign countries in cases which could lead to a death penalty.
-That decision followed legal action brought by Elsheikh’s mother, Maha El Gizouli.
+In March, Britain's Supreme Court ruled that the government's decision to provide material to the United States was unlawful under data protection laws.
+That verdict followed legal action brought by Elsheikh’s mother, Maha El Gizouli.

 The British courts imposed a block on the transfer of evidence while her case was ongoing.
 But the Supreme Court said it had released an order on Wednesday which formally ended El Gizouli's action and thus ended the legal prohibition.